igoynawamreh/htmlcssjs/examples/dist-only/README.md

 Once the installation is done, you can run:

-- `htmlcssjs dev`: Start dev and rebuilds when source files have changed.
+- `npm run dev`: Start dev and rebuilds when source files have changed.
-- `htmlcssjs build`: Build for production.
+- `npm run build`: Build for production.